 How to Avoid This Mistake:

-• Research what makes Yale distinct- its residential college system, emphasis on liberal arts, and close-knit academic communities.
+- Research what makes Yale distinct, from its residential college system to its liberal arts focus and close-knit academic communities.

-• Use your application to show that you don’t just want to attend Yale but you want to belong there.
+- Use your application to show that you don’t just want to attend Yale, but that you understand how you would belong within it.

 2. Writing Generic or Overly Polished Essays